comp-machine-learning-spring2022/syllabus-spring2022/csc294-syllabus/_build/html/_sources/honorcode.md

 ### Creation vs. Curation

-In my role as your instructor, I am **curating** resources for you that I feel are best for the teaching and learning of statistics.
+In my role as your instructor, I am **curating** resources for you that I feel are best for the teaching and learning of machine learning.
 In this process of curation, I will give credit to those whose materials I have used and I will only use materials as allowable by copyright and fair use.

-In this course, you will be asked to **create** solutions to problem sets, lab reports, and a final project.
+In this course, you will be asked to **create** solutions for homework assignments and projects.
 In these acts of creation, you are demonstrating you most current understanding of the concepts in our course.
-This course will give you lots of chances to demonstrate what you know and lots of flexibility to repeatedly try again.
+This course will give you lots of chances to demonstrate what you know and lots of flexibility.

-I am aware that there is a tension between the curation that I am modeling and the creating that is being asked of you.
+I am aware that there is a tension between the curation that I am modeling and the creation that is being asked of you.
 My goal is to provide the best resources to you, which requires reading and sorting through many sources (curation).
-Your goal is to learn as much statistics as deeply as possible, which requires a lot of practice, trying out statistical ideas, reflecting on your attempts, and trying again (creation).
+Your goal is to learn as much machine learning as deeply as possible, which requires a lot of practice, trying out machine learning ideas, reflecting on your attempts, and trying again (creation).